AdobeDocs/campaign.en/help/v8/start/subscriptions.md

 You can also enable your delivery recipients to forward messages to a friend.
 To do this, insert the relevant links into your delivery.
 You may then track this sharing process as well as the number of visits to the concerned pages.

-:[!DNL :arrow_upper_right:]: For more on this capability, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/subscriptions-and-referrals/viral-and-social-marketing.html?lang=en#viral-marketing--forward-to-a-friend).
+[!DNL :arrow_upper_right:] For more on this capability, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/subscriptions-and-referrals/viral-and-social-marketing.html?lang=en#viral-marketing--forward-to-a-friend).